Sumedh3113/Dashboard-for-Air-Quality/README.md

 <b>Steps to be followed for dashboard setup:</b>

-1. Go to Code>Dashboard folder
+1. Go to Code>Project folder
 2. Download js,PHP and MySQL folders
 3. Download XAMMP on your system from https://www.apachefriends.org/download.html